inspec/inspec/docs/resources/aws_subnets.md

 The following examples show how to use this InSpec audit resource.

-As this is the initial release of `aws_vpc_subnets`, its limited functionality precludes examples.
+As this is the initial release of `aws_subnets`, its limited functionality precludes examples.

 <br>